Azul (board game)

-Azul (Portuguese and Spanish for "blue") is an abstract strategy board game designed by Michael Kiesling and released by Plan B Games in 2017.
+Azul (Portuguese for "blue") is an abstract strategy board game designed by Michael Kiesling and released by Plan B Games in 2017.
 Based on Portuguese tiles called azulejos, in Azul players collect sets of similarly colored tiles which they place on their player board.
 When a row is filled, one of the tiles is moved into a square pattern on the right side of the player board, where it garners points depending on where it is placed in relation to other tiles on the board.